 Note that this identifier will continue to use the list it last successfully downloaded until an update can be successfully retrieved.

-For example, this identifier downloads ESNet’s list of CIDRs for research and education networks, updates it daily with four-hour retries on failure and excludes the private networks defined by RFC 1918:
+This identifier downloads ESNet’s list of CIDRs for research and education networks, updates it daily with four-hour retries on failure and excludes the private networks defined by RFC 1918:

 {